(Transcript of the podcast)

 Temporary - pseudo-environment variables

-On the spot, set by the shell Any shell script can be used to set the environment variables.
+The temporary pseudo-environment variables, are on the spot, set by the shell.
+Any shell script can be used to set the environment variables.

-Persistent vs non-persistent True environment variables vs pseudo-environment variables.
-Stored staticaly in the environment vs queried from the environmnent but not really available
+True environment variables vs pseudo-environment variables.
+Stored staticaly in the environment vs queried from the environmnent but not really available.

 In Unix shells, variables may be assigned without the export keyword.
 Variables defined in this way are displayed by the set command, but are not true environment variables, as they are stored only by the shell and not recognized by the kernel.
 The printenv command will not display them, and child processes do not inherit them.